Cable-s/2800-202410-DTC11/README.md

 - Stack Overflow https://stackoverflow.com/ was used for debugging and problem solving
 - ChatGPT https://chat.openai.com/ was used for debugging and problem solving

-### AI (CAINAN ANSWER THESE)
+### AI
-- Did you use AI to help create your app?
+1. Did you use AI to help create your app?
 If so, how?
 Be specific
+- A lot of us used GitHub Copilot to generate code templates for mundane and repetitive tasks, like creating an object or adding a .forEach loop
-- DId you use AI to create data sets or clean data sets?
+2. Did you use AI to create data sets or clean data sets?
 If so, how?
 Be specific.
+- We used GPT 3.5 to generate responses to user messages in a chatbot page
-- Does your app use AI?
+3. Does your app use AI?
 If so, how?
 Be specific.
+- Our app utilizes GPT's API to generate responses from a users messages inside a chat page, in order to help suggest device routines for users.
+In addition, we leverage responses to create routines in the database
-- Did you encounter any limitations?
+4. Did you encounter any limitations?
 What were they, and how did you overcome them?
 Be specific.
+- OpenAI's API has no free tier, which means we had to pay to use their API, with every request lowering our API token balance
+- The openai SDK does not provide an ability to "save" messages, which means that we had to manually save all user messages in the backend

 ### Contact Information
 Caleb Janzen:
 - Email: caleb.s.janzen@gmail.com
 - Discord: cable_s

+Cainan Ziemski Cho
+- Email: cziemskicho@my.bcit.ca
+- Discord: Caizc

 *other team members:*